sidvecious/Data_validation_Module/README.md

 ## TODO
 1 - Test validation of dictionaries in production
-2 - Validation functions should be added for JSON file 3 - Validation functions should be added for pandas Series 4 - The architecture with dictionary must be replaced with a Class design
+2 - Validation functions should be added for pandas Series 3 - The architecture with dictionary must be replaced with a Class design 4 - Validation functions should be improved for validate nested json/dictionaries above first level